invoiceninja/invoiceninja.github.io/docs/selfhost.md

 ## Installing Invoice Ninja (Docker)
 <p>If you prefer to use Docker, we have a dedicated repository with detailed instructions on how to get started <a href="https://github.com/invoiceninja/dockerfiles">HERE</a></p>

+## Migrating from V4

+<p>Migration of your data from V4 to V5 is done via the Settings panel of V4.
+Navigate to Settings > Account Management and click on Start Migration</p>

+<p>For the migration to be successful you will need to ensure you setup your V5 installation with the same email address as you have on V4.
+It is not possible to cross migrate using different email address as part of your credentials</p>

+<p>For further help with migrating please chat to us on our <a href="https://forum.invoiceninja.com">Forum</a> or our <a href="https://invoiceninja.slack.com">Slack Channel</a></p>

 ## Trouble shooting

 ### Erroneous data format for unserializing 'Symfony\Component\Routing\CompiledRoute'